adebiyial/orangeman-2023-1/pages/blog/css-spinning-loader.md

 Let&apos;s just get to it.

-{% callout title="Hey you!" type="caution"%}
+{% callout title="Keep in mind..." type="info"%}

-Note that the example in this post is not meant to be 100% identical to Twitter's loading animation.
+...that the example in this post is not meant to be 100% identical to Twitter's loading animation.

 {% /callout %}